There are currently 0 comments and 0 photos online for this walk.

 Start point: 50.9712 lat, 0.0047 long

 At the T-junction, turn left onto Western Road, which is the A272, then stay on the left-hand pavement and continue heading west.
 The pavement passes a mixture of fields, detached houses and also the Chailey Stud Equestrian Centre.
 Just before the roundabout, cross carefully to the right-hand pavement.
 At the roundabout, cross the A275 carefully to go straight ahead.
-Walk along past the tea rooms on your right until you are opposite the garage and diagonally opposite the Kings Head pub.
+Walk along past the tea rooms on your right until you are opposite the garage.
 The bus stop here is where this section of the Sussex Hospices Trail ends.
 From here you can take the hourly Sussex Bus No 31 back to Uckfield which takes 20 minutes.

 Text and images for this walk are Copyright © 2016 by the author korman and may not be reproduced without permission.